Designer Pierre Cardin skips US fashion show after accident

 PROVIDENCE, R.I.
-(AP) — Fashion designer Pierre Cardin says he won’t be able to attend a fashion show in the United States because of an unspecified accident.
+(AP) — Fashion designer Pierre Cardin said he won’t be able to attend a fashion show in the United States because of an unspecified accident.

 The 94-year-old designer was scheduled to host the show in Newport, Rhode Island, on Saturday to celebrate an exhibition of his designs.

-The Preservation Society of Newport County issued a statement from Cardin on Thursday saying “the show must go on.”
+“I regretfully inform you that I will not be able to travel to Newport due to a recent accident,” Cardin said in a statement issued on Thursday by the Preservation Society of Newport County, adding “The show must go on.”

-The group says Cardin will “deliver a personal message from Paris” during the show.
+The group said Cardin would “deliver a personal message from Paris” during the show.

 Most Read Stories